AdaCore/learn/content/courses/ada_2022_whats_new/chapters/image_redefine.rst

 What's the Root_Buffer_Type?
 ----------------------------

-Let's see how it is defined in :ada:`Ada.Strings.Text_Buffers` package.
+Let's see how it's defined in the :ada:`Ada.Strings.Text_Buffers` package.

 .. code-block:: ada